Apply for Funding

 Questions?

-If you have any questions about your application and responding to the prompts in this part of our grantmaking process, please submit them on our submission form.
+If you have any questions about your application, please submit them on our submission form.
 JLF program officers will be back to you within a few days work in your preferred mode of communication.

 Our offices are closed for Passover from April 2nd until April 13th.
 We will respond to any questions submitted during that window when we are back in the office.